Azordev/backend-template/docs/en/CODE_OVERVIEW.md

 ## Databases

-I decided to use Postgres as my databases as it is a modern, opern sourced and powerful option.
+I decided to use Postgres as my databases as it is a modern, open sourced and powerful option.
 I also don't use an ORM as we usually don't need it if we know some SQL query build (or can use Google).

 I defined some migrations to bootstrap a new server, you can use it by running `npm run set-db:dev` and have the migrations and seed run.